facebook/prophet/README.md

 ## Installation in R

-Prophet is a [CRAN package](https://cran.r-project.org/package=prophet) so you can use `install.packages`.
-For OSX, be sure to specify a source install:
+Prophet is temporarily not on CRAN so you can use the `devtools` package to install it directly from github:

 ```
 # R
-> install.packages('prophet', type="source")
+> devtools::install_github("facebook/prophet", subdir='R', ref="8306ae3")
 ```

 After installation, you can [get started!](https://facebook.github.io/prophet/docs/quick_start.html#r-api)